MAC-DO: An Efficient Output-Stationary GEMM Accelerator for CNNs Using DRAM Technology: MAC-DO and Its Operation

 \subsection{Matrix Multiplications using a MAC-DO array}

 Since each MAC result keeps accumulated in each MAC-DO cell, the MAC-DO array is controlled for an "output stationary" data flow \cite{moons201714,du2015shidiannao,reagen2021cheetah}.
-To process a CNN layer using the MAC-DO array, $I(0)$ $\sim$~$I(i)$ and $W(0)$ $\sim$~$W(j)$ matrices in Figure \ref{figure30} are reshaped as an input matrix ($I$) and a weight matrix ($W$) as shown in Figure \ref{figure31}.
+To process a CNN layer using the MAC-DO array, input matrix ($I$) and weight matrix ($W$) are prepared as shown in Figure \ref{figure31}.
 Then, the two matrices are multiplied through iterative outer products on the MAC-DO array.
 Each outer product is mapped on the MAC-DO array and keeps accumulated in each MAC-DO cell, resulting in an output activation

-where $i$ and $j$ mean the row and column number of the MAC-DO array, respectively, and k means the N'th computation cycle.
-After the matrix multiplication is finished, every MAC-DO cell stores an individual MAC result simultaneously.
-With the matrix multiplications, MAC-DO can perform various convolution operations such as depth-wise convolution.
+where $i$ and $j$ represent the row and column number of the MAC-DO array, respectively, and k denotes the N'th computation cycle.
+After the matrix multiplication is completed, every MAC-DO cell stores an individual MAC result simultaneously.
+This capability enables MAC-DO to perform various convolution operations efficiently.